 Advertisers spend billions of dollars honing techniques to urge us to buy stuff; it certainly behooves us to be self-analytic and better understand the many triggers behind shopping.

 1. The most basic reason to buy things is simple: need.
 We do need food, shelter, and clothing.
-However, we do not “need” to eat at The Four Seasons, own 4000 square feet McMansions, or have as many shoes as Imelda Marcus.
+However, we do not “need” to eat at The Four Seasons, own 4000 square feet McMansions, or have as many shoes as Imelda Marcos.
 It is important to note that while we might opt to be frugal, to live is to consume.
 It’s not like we can stop buying things altogether, though some people do give themselves a moratorium and celebrate “no-buying” days.

 2. Problem solving is perhaps the most straightforward motivation for purchases.
 You need a place to eat your at-home meals, so you acquire a table.
 You need a place to sleep, so you buy a bed.
 You need a place to put your clothing – in comes the dresser.
 If we didn’t have access tables, beds, or dressers, we would no doubt be inventive and create solutions to these problems, since these needs have existed since the dawn of humankind.
 But when readymade solutions are there, waiting to be purchased, it makes sense to avail ourselves of them.
 Frequently this sets off a chain reaction.
 You bought a table, so now you need table linens; for the bed, bedding.
 You acquire a pet, and pretty soon pet paraphernalia needs have required six trips to Petco.
 As any new parent can tell you, must-have infant items have proliferated.
 (The fact that previous generations managed without them is hard to believe!)
 You take up skiing, and pretty soon your garage is full of a whole bevy of equipment you decide to purchase instead of rent.
 And on it goes.